hadley/adv-r/Functions.md

 * a fresh start
 * dynamic lookup

-You probably know some of these principles already - test your knowledge by mentally running the code in each block before looking at the answers.
+You probably know many of these principles already, although you might not have thought about them explicitly.
+Test your knowledge by mentally running the code in each block before looking at the answers.

 ### Name masking